Mother Love Bone (album): Song meanings

 On Thursday, March 15, 1990 (just 26 hours before Andy Wood's overdose), RIP writer Michael Browning and Andrew Wood conducted what might be his last interview.
 Mother Love Bone were scheduled to be a part of a RIP magazine-sponsored three-band tour supporting Apple, which was ready to be released.
-He describes the many of the song meanings:Andy Wood: "Stardog Champion" is a kinda...fake, kinda patriotic rock anthem of sorts.
+He describes many of the song meanings:Andy Wood: "Stardog Champion" is a kinda...fake, kinda patriotic rock anthem of sorts.
 That's gonna be the first single and video.
 When I wrote "Holy Roller," I didn't even know what a holy roller was.
 I just thought it was a cool term.
 Actually, I was thinking of a Paul McCartney and Wings song "Let Me Roll It."
 I don't know why it made me think of holy rollers.
 "Captain High-Top" is just a total rock propaganda kinda thing.
 I kinda see "Heartshine" as our "Achilles' Last Stand" of the album.
 It's long and real powerful.
 I was kinda depressed about leaving Malfunkshun for a long time.
 Still am, kinda.
 I feel like, you know, I left them stranded.
 I've got a brother besides Kevin who, ah, is kinda insane in a way, and he makes the whole family worry about him, so "Heartshine" is a little about both of my brothers.RIP: "Mr. Danny Boy" is obviously a slam on Danny Thomas.A.W.: Yeah, I don't know why we decided to do such a mean thing to Danny.RIP: But you did.A.W.: That's right.
 No offense to Marlo.
-I still like her from ThatGirl[laughs].RIP: "Come Bite the Apple," is there any significance to that?A.W.: That's a meaningful song.
+I still like her from ThatGirl [laughs].RIP: "Come Bite the Apple," is there any significance to that?A.W.: That's a meaningful song.
 It's a "Crown of Thorns" type of song.
 The lyrics are personal, whereas some of the songs have absolutely nothing to do with me.
 "Apple" and "Crown of Thorns" are probably mostly about me.
 It's kind of a synopsis of the whole past year.
 I'm lucky to be sitting here.